pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~Improve styling of the king off the board (proper alignment etc.)~~
 - ~~Handle PGN (can be 100% standard)~~

-- Handle checkmate (and stalemate even though we think it shouldn't happen)
+- Handle black checkmates white
 - I broke the styling

 ## Danaids